-A. After March 5th, 2018. simply go to our Apply online pages.
+A. After applications are open in March 2019, simply go to our Apply online pages.
 Be aware that you will need to use your nine digit student number to apply.
 New students – This will be on your course offer letter.

 Q. I am a Foundation Student going into the first year of my main degree.
 Can I apply for accommodation?

 A. Not through Aston University Accommodation.
 Foundation year students returning for the first year of their degree under an integrated 4 or 5 year course are classed as returning students and therefore not covered under our Nominations Agreement.
 If they want to live in ASV they must apply directly to Unite Students.

 Q. I have accepted my offer through UCAS but I get an error message while trying to apply saying my details are invalid and do not exist.

 A. It can take at least 48 hours from when you accept an offer through UCAS for the accommodation system to be updated.
 Please email firstname.lastname@example.org if it has taken longer than this (weekends do not count).
 For Postgraduate Students, you may get this message if you haven't paid the deposit payment for the course.

 Please also make sure you have entered your personal information correctly.
 If your first name, last name, DOB or student ID do not match what the University has on their system, you will also see this error message.
 Please email email@example.com if you are having this problem.

 A. Yes, Aston guarantees rooms to the first 40 full year year (3 terms) Erasmus and Exchange student applicants, fulfilling the criteria set outbelow:

 Q. Can I apply for one term?